Felix45/movies-lite/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Bookstore CMS
+# Movies Lite

-> This is an online library application that enables users to keep track of books in their library by adding to and removing books from a list.
-Built with React JS, Redux and CSS.
+> This is a movie streaming site that only streams movies that are free to the public

 ## Built With